Sync or Sink: Bounds on Algorithmic Collective Action with Noise and Multiple Groups: Problem Formulation

-where $\alpha_1$ represents the fraction of people who implemented collective one's strategy, $\alpha_2$ represents a separate group's interactions.
-This can arise because the correct ``action" was not properly shared with all group members, people getting confused about what exactly to do and not executing faithfully, or potential infiltrators within the group.
-We let $\alpha = \alpha_1 + \alpha_2$ be the total fraction of people attempting to implement some strategy.
+We note that the $\mathcal{P}_2$ can arise for many reasons : perhaps the correct ``action" was not properly shared with all group members, people getting confused about what exactly to do and not executing faithfully, or potential infiltrators within the group.
 We can also equivalently consider $r = \frac{\alpha_1}{\alpha_1 + \alpha_2} = \frac{\alpha_1}{\alpha}$ as the fraction of people implementing the correct strategy.

 Suppose a collective that wants to plant a single $g(x)$ where $x \in \mathcal{X}$.
 Let the signal set $\mathcal{X}_1 = \{g_1(x) : x \in \mathcal{X})$.
 Another group implements another signal, which may be a noisy version of $g_1$.
 Let $g_2$ represent the set of signals produced by the second group. $\mathcal{X}_2 = \{g_2(x) : x \in \mathcal{X}\}$.